With 72 hours ’til opening day, the Minnesota State Fair is short of workers

 “We’re having enough of a time finding people to do the fun jobs at the fair to find what would be hundreds to do an effective mandate — is just something that’s not going to happen, can’t,” he said.

-The situation has not improved.
-With the fair just a few days away, reports are coming in that numerous vendors have opted out this year partly because they cannot find workers.
+With the fair just a few days away, reports are coming in that numerous vendors have opted out of the fair, partly because they cannot find workers.

 “Due to the extreme labor shortage, we are going have to make a couple very temporary changes to our hours and menu.
 This is the last thing that we wanted to do,” Duffy’s said on Facebook last week.
 “We have amazing people working in our kitchen and it would be unfair to them to continue to ask them to work 6-plus day weeks or 11 days in a row.
 We love our staff here at Duffy’s and want them here for years to come!!”